vjaykrsna/gemini-load-balancer/README.md

 1. **API Key Protection**:

-   - Keys are stored encrypted in the data directory
+   - Keys are stored in the SQLite database (`data/database.db`).
+Ensure appropriate file system permissions for this file.
    - Keys are masked in the UI and logs
    - Access to the admin panel is protected by the `ADMIN_PASSWORD` set in the `.env` file.
 This password also encrypts sensitive data.